Ti-6AL-4V Grade 5 Titanium in sheet, bar, and plate - AMS 4911, 4928, 4967, 6931

 The cost per pound (or cost per kilogram) of titanium is typically higher than other common metals, thanks to the cost of extraction and processing.
 Despite the increased material cost, titanium is often more cost effective when considering the reliability, engineering advantages, and life cycle of titanium parts and products.

-Request a quote on our inventory of grade 5 titanium products such as our bar stock, plate, and sheet.
+Request a quote on our inventory of grade 5 titanium products such as our bar stock, plate, sheet, or coil.